SixSq/sixsq.github.io/_jobs/clojure-developer.md

 - Experience with micro-service architecture (Nuvla is a set of Docker images orchestrated using Kubernetes)
 - Experience with contribution to development of SaaS type solution
 - Experience in Python and its eco-system
+- Good experience of Linux (Nuvla runs on Ubuntu)
 - Knowledge of service operations in cloud environments - e.g. Exoscale, AWS, Azure, GCE
 - Experience in working in an open source environment
 - Experience in contributing to open source projects